JackDay94/ReviewVie/README.md

 ### Manual Testing
 Due to experiencing issues with unitest not loading because of a database error, all tests for site features were carried out manually and can be found in [TESTS.md](TESTS.md)

+### Responsiveness Testing
+Responsiveness was manually tested using different browsers (Firefox, Chrome, Edge) and different screen sizes.
+The smallest screen size this project was tested on was 320x480.

+### Known Bugs
+Some bugs have occured during the progress of this project and due to time constraints I was unable to fully iron them out.
+The ones that I know of are:
+- Users can leave multiple reviews on one movie.
+- Deleting a review doesn't update the average movie rating automatically until a new review is added or a current review is edited.
+- If two movies share the top rated movie spot, one of them will appear in the highest rated movies and the other will not appear at all.

+## Deployment
+The steps to deploy this project are as follows:

+### Local Deployment

+1. Log into Github and clone this repository using git clone command
+2. In the terminal of your CLI type "pip3 install -r requirements.txt" to install dependencies
+3. Create a .gitignore file in your root directory if you do not have one.
+4. Create and add an "env.py" file to your root directory and make sure it's in your .gitignore file
+5. Add 'DATABASE_URL', 'SECRET_KEY' and 'CLOUDINARY_URL' to your env.py file.
+6. These values are unique to you, set them depending on your database of choice and keep the SECRET_KEY secure!
+7. Create a Procfile if not already in your directory and add to it: "web: gunicorn ReviewVie.wsgi"
+8. While in development stage, make sure to set DEBUG = True in settings.py

+### Deployment to Heroku

+1. Sign in to or create a Heroku account
+2. Create a new heroku app, by selecting 'create new app'
+3. Choose a name and region for you app
+4. Go to the settings tab and click 'reveal config vars'
+5. Add DATABASE_URL, SECRET_KEY and CLOUDINARY_URL to the config vars using your values for these
+6. Add DISABLE_COLLECTSTATIC to the config vars and set its value to 1 (remove this before final deployment!)
+7. Add your heroku app url to the ALLOWED_HOSTS variable in settings.py
+8. Add, commit and push to heroku and wait for it to build your app
+9. When making your final deployment, remove the DISABLE_COLLECTSTATIC from heroku config vars and set DEBUG = FALSE in settings.py

+## Credits
+- [Code Institute course material](https://codeinstitute.net/) - I used the basic structure of 'I think therefore I blog' to help build my project
+- [Reddit](https://www.reddit.com/r/django/comments/kp6rz4/which_is_the_proper_way_of_calculating_average/) - Used to calculate the average star rating for my movies
+- [Stackoverflow](https://stackoverflow.com/questions/48777015/djangos-successmessagemixin-not-working-with-deleteview) - Used to get a success message on delete views
+- [CoreyMs](https://www.youtube.com/@coreyms) - Used to help add signals for creating user profiles
+- [django docs](https://www.djangoproject.com/) - Used for various help with django
+- [geeksforgeeks](https://www.geeksforgeeks.org/) - Help with views and models
+- [Bootstrap](https://getbootstrap.com/) - Documentation used to help with styles